England FA Cup

 Best TV Packages to Watch the FA Cup in the UK

-BBC and ITV channels are available to all UK residents free of charge.
-As long as you have a legitimate and up-to-date TV licence, you can access every FA Cup clash available on UK television.
+The BBC is available to all UK residents free of charge.
+As long as you have a legitimate and up-to-date TV licence, you can watch FA Cup games on the BBC.

 Given that annual subscriptions to broadcasting giants such as Sky Sports and TNT Sports are far more expensive than a TV licence, football fans in the UK can enjoy the FA Cup for a relatively low fee.